ProjectSciFy/ZeldaRemake/README.md

 	-[P] pauses the game; clicking [P] again will resume the game.
 	-[Q] and [esc] quit the game instantly.
 	-[R] resets game to starting state.
 This is for testing purposes and will be removed in the final version of the game.
+	-[K] gives Link 5 keys instantly.
+This is for testing purposes and will be removed in the final version of the game.

 	-MOUSE CONTROLS:
 		+Left clicking doors will cycle through rooms in the direction of the door clicked.

 Program Future Implementations:
 	-Implement a fully operational Bow (loot) room (room number 16 with our numbering system).